jrwellshpc/slurm_power_saving/README.md

 It may be useful to remember the sinfo codes:
 \*  The node is presently not responding and will not be allocated any new work.
 If the node remains non-responsive, it will be placed in the DOWN state (except in the case of COMPLETING, DRAINED, DRAINING, FAIL, FAILING nodes).
-\~  The node is presently in powered off.
+\~  The node is presently powered off.
 \#  The node is presently being powered up or configured.
 \!
 The node is pending power down.
 \%  The node is presently being powered down.